 - Collective action that changes the world for the better

-Another advocacy organization is Breast Cancer Fund (www.breastcancerfund.org).
+Another advocacy organization is Breast Cancer Prevention Partners (formerly Breast Cancer Fund) (www.bcpp.org).
 Their mission is to prevent breast cancer by eliminating exposure to toxic chemicals and radiation linked to the disease.
 They envision a world in which:

 - We live without fear of losing our breasts or our lives as a result of what we’ve eaten, touched or breathed because the environmental causes of breast cancer have been identified and eliminated.